fbpx

 • Hyperactivity of androgens or testosterone-like hormones

-• Reduced body levels of linoleic acid, a fatty acid that you can get only from the diet
+• Reduced body levels of linoleic acid, a fatty acid people can only obtain from the diet

 • Immunologic changes